 - Address information, including purpose of appointment and other information

-We collect this information for billing and delivery purposes.
+We collect this information for delivery purposes.
 We also use it to contact the individual about their request and needs.
 In addition, we may use this information for future communications purposes.

 SECURITY & SAFETY INFORMATION